 - Prepare ganache frosting first, so it can chill in the fridge while you bake the cake.

 - Immediately move from heat and transfer to a medium sized mixing bowl.
-Cover with plastic wrap and refrigerate for 1 hour.
+Cover with plastic wrap and refrigerate for 1 hour. **If you chill for longer than an hour the frosting will need to warm to room temperature again to soften before whipping.

 - Add in ⅓ of the flour cocoa mixture to the wet ingredients and mix again on medium low.
 Repeat with remaining flour cocoa mixture until all a cake batter is formed.
 Scrape sides and bottom of bowl as needed.